ma-ji/amgps/_pages/assignments.md

 # Customized learning
 ---

 You may want to develop your own skill set over the semester.
-For example, learning how to use Python and R rather than using Stata.
-This assignment accommodate such a need.
+For example, learning how to use Python and R rather than using Stata or Excel.
+This assignment accommodates such a need.
+This is a DIY and self-motivated module.

-## Learning plan (10 points)
+## Learning plan proposal (10 points)

 You are responsible to develop an actionable and feasible learning plan.
 There is no required structure of the plan, but it should meet the following criteria: